Why 101+ Pinterest Marketing Tips?

 Inside I created a schedule for each day.
 And then I just add by batch pins to my queue and Tailwind publish them according to the schedule.

 And since Tailwind is an approved partner of Pinterest, I am not worried of being penalized for it 🙂

 Interested in Saving Time?
-Try Tailwind for free for 100 pins.
+Try Tailwind for free.

 #49 - Install the Tailwind extension

 Oh and by the way, Tailwind also has extensions and it is fantastics.
 For exemple you open a group board, scroll a little, click on the extensions, and pick the articles you want to add to your queue.
 Love it!

 Once pinned, people forget them and move to the next article.